tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - ECDSA-KeyGen(): Generate a random ECDSA private and public key pair (sk, pk).
 - ECDSA-BlindPublicKey(pk, r): Produce a blinded public key based on the input public key pk and blind r according to {{KEYBLINDING}}, Section 6.1.
-- ECDSA-Verify(pk, msg, sig): Verify the signature sig over input message msg against the ECDSA public key pk, producing a boolean value indicating success.
+- ECDSA-Verify(pk, msg, sig): Verify the DER-encoded {{X690}} ECDSA-Sig-Value signature sig over input message msg against the ECDSA public key pk, producing a boolean value indicating success.
-- ECDSA-BlindKeySign(sk, msg, r): Sign input message msg with signing key sk and blind r according to {{KEYBLINDING}}, Section 6.2.
+- ECDSA-BlindKeySign(sk_sign, sk_blind, msg): Sign input message msg with signing key sk_sign and
+  blind sk_blind according to {{KEYBLINDING}}, Section 6.2, and serializes the resulting signature pair (r, s) is represented as a DER-encoded {{X690}} ECDSA-Sig-Value structure.
 - ECDSA-SerializePublicKey(pk): Serialize an ECDSA public key using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SECG}}.
 - ECDSA-DeserializePublicKey(buf) attempts to deserialize a public key using